Learn something new every day

 There are a number of different techniques used in bar bending and a number of strict rules that must be followed.
 A bending schedule, in particular, is one set of rules that must be followed whenever the task is performed.
 The bending schedule is a list of specifications and reinforcement information that manufacturers must follow as they are constructing the various pieces the builder has requested from them in order to meet building codes.
 Each country can set its own bending schedules or specifications depending on the quality of materials available in that particular country.
 Following the bending schedule ensures that the proper materials are used to avoid bridge collapses, construction failures, and other issues.

-There are a number of different tools used in bar bending.
+There are a number of different tools used, also.
 These include hydraulic benders and manual benders that allow individual workers on the job to bend something to specification as needed.
 There are also complex industrial bending and cutting machines that manufacture custom pieces under strict observation and adherence to detail.

 The technical specifications of reinforced concrete dictate where the bent bars need to be positioned and how many bars need to be positioned there.
 These specifications are written based on what is needed to perform a certain task, hold a certain load based on where the concrete is in the structure, and hold up to a certain pattern of use.
 For example, in bridge building, estimated vehicle traffic and longevity of the concrete are considered to be key when determining what reinforcement is necessary.